 NC State’s brand architecture defines the structure of the organization’s core and subsidiary brands: the different levels of brands, how the brand levels relate to each other and how they all relate to and reinforce the central brand.

 Our brand architecture, like the NC State brand itself, is built on consistency and flexibility.
 Its structure creates a strategic family of brands that support and advance one another and elevate the core brand.
-It allows each NC State unit to maintain a leadership position within its separate competitive marketplace.
+It allows each NC State unit to establish and maintain a leadership position within its unique competitive marketplace.

 NC State’s brand architecture has three hierarchical categories, detailed below.

-In all cases, NC State’s chief communications officer determines brand category designations.
+In all cases, NC State’s Executive Brand Committee, headed by the university’s chief communications officer, determines final brand category designations.

 The core brand is the foundation of NC State’s organizational reputation.
 It is the consistent expression of our university’s brand promise, brand drivers and institutional personality.
 The core brand drives the market positioning of all university units.